Seattle Children’s Safe Child and Adolescent Network

 - Acts as the primary social worker on serious child abuse/neglect concerns taking the lead of the SCAN doctor

-- Provides management consultation of complicated high-risk or neglect concerns to the primary psychosocial provider
+- Provides consultation to Seattle Children's staff for complicated high-risk or neglect concerns and reporting questions.

 Education and Research